asynkron/TraceLens/README.md

 ## Terms of Use

-**During beta, TraceView is free to use for everyone.**
+During beta, TraceView is free to use for everyone.

-**After beta, TraceView will be free for personal use and OSS projects.**
+After beta, TraceView will be free for personal use and OSS projects.
 A subscription model will be available for commercial use after beta. details are undecided yet.

-TLDR; What is TraceView?<br>
-TraceView is an OpenTelemetry logging and tracing visualizer with developer focus instead of SRE/DevOps focus.<br>
-_See the right data instead of "a lot of data".<br>_
+Summary:

-TraceView is also an OpenTelemetry Collector for ingesting and storing data<br>
+TraceView is an OpenTelemetry logging and tracing visualizer that focuses on providing developers with relevant data, rather than overwhelming them with a large quantity of information.
+It also acts as an OpenTelemetry Collector for ingesting and storing data.

 ## Deployment